Hybrid hyperinterpolation over general regions: Acknowledgements

 \section{Acknowledgements}

-The first author (C. An) of the research for is partially supported by Tianfu Emei talent plan (No.1914).Work partially supported by the DOR funds of the University of Padova, and by the INdAM-GNCS 2022 Project “Methods and software for multivariate integral models” (A. Sommariva).
+The first author (C. An) of the research is partially supported by National Natural Science Foundation of China (No.12371099).
+Work partially supported by the DOR funds of the University of Padova, and by the INdAM-GNCS 2024 Projects “Kernel and polynomial methods for approximation and integration: theory and application software” (A. Sommariva).
 This research has been accomplished within the RITA ``Research ITalian network on Approximation", the SIMAI Activity Group ANA\&A, and the UMI Group TAA ``Approximation Theory and Applications" (A. Sommariva).